-Dia De Los Muertos in Oakland
+Dia De Los Muertos in Oakland, CA

 In Mexican culture, the celebration of the Day of the Dead, or Dia De Los Muertos is a time-honored tradition.
 Families and friends come together to remember those who have passed with beautiful ofrendas (altars), adorned with orange Mexican marigolds, food and spirits.
 Oaklands diverse community celebrates this tradition with cant miss events.